muthucse7/ml_itcs_5156-project/README.md

-# Project Title
-Sentiment Analysis on Large Scale Amazon Product Reviews
+# Project: Sentiment Analysis on Large Scale Amazon Product Reviews

 ## Abstract
 - E-commerce is booming, emphasizing the importance of online reviews.